junxit/us-congress-bills-116/metadata.md

 - 2019-02-06 — Introduced in House
 - 2019-02-06 — Introduced in House
 - 2019-02-06 — Referred to the House Committee on Natural Resources.
+- 2019-02-25 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2019-06-05 — Subcommittee Hearings Held.
+- 2020-07-29 — Committee Consideration and Mark-up Session Held.
+- 2020-07-29 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2020-07-29 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2020-12-18 — Placed on the Union Calendar, Calendar No. 550.
+- 2020-12-18 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-666.
+- 2020-12-18 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-666.